 In addition to regular courses, colloquia are also available through CHC study abroad programs.
 Travel the world and satisfy a couple of graduation requirements?
 Sounds like a plan!

-The University of Oregon requires all students to complete two multicultural courses prior to graduation, one each in two of the three available categories.
-In order to make your life easier, many colloquia can also satisfy the multicultural requirement.
+The University of Oregon requires all students to complete two multicultural courses prior to graduation, one in each of two categories.
+In order to make your life easier, many colloquia can also satisfy this requirement.
 If you have questions about how this requirement applies to you, we recommend that you meet with your advisor.

 If you are concerned about fulfilling all of your course requirements and graduating on time, then CHC's course substitution process may be able to help.
 Perhaps you want to spend a full year abroad, or maybe you are double majoring in fields that both have a large number of credits required for graduation.
 Under these or other outstanding circumstances, you can petition to substitute coursework from another area for a colloquium.